1. Where exactly is the Library?

 Visit our Feedback Page.
 We always welcome feedback and suggestions for the Library!

-You can always leave us a comment in our anonymous Online Feedback Box, there is also a suggestions box on the Library desk, or leave us a feedback post-it note in the main entrance of the Library.
+You can always leave us a comment in our anonymous Online Feedback Box, there is also a suggestions box on the Library desk, or leave us a feedback post-it note on our board in the main entrance of the Library.

 29. How do I top-up my printing credit?